minhtriet136/minhtriet136.github.io/_pages/about.md

 ## About Me

 I am a Ph.D. candidate in the School of Computer Science, Gallogly College of Engineering, at the University of Oklahoma (OU).
-My research primarily focuses on machine learning, particularly Graph Neural Networks (GNNs), uncertainty quantification, and energy-based models.
-I explore high-order functional brain dynamics and energy landscape analysis to improve our understanding of cognitive function prediction and neurological disorders.
+My research primarily focuses on neuroimaging analysis, particularly functional MRI (fMRI) and EEG, as well as the energy landscape framework for understanding brain dynamics.

-My work has applications in medical imaging and neuroscience, particularly in understanding brain function after brain tumor resection and in patients with Multiple Sclerosis (MS).
-I leverage advanced machine learning techniques, including GNNs and energy-based models, to develop more enhanced and interpretable predictive models.
+The energy landscape approach provides a way to model and analyze brain state transitions by constructing an energy representation of functional connectivity patterns.
+This method allows us to investigate how brain states evolve, how stable or flexible they are, and how these properties relate to cognitive function and neurological disorders.
+By leveraging this framework, I aim to uncover insights into brain function after brain tumor resection and in conditions such as Multiple Sclerosis (MS), Alzheimers.
+Additionally, I integrate machine learning techniques to improve the predictive capabilities of neuroimaging data analysis.

 ---